The story of Rackwick

 The first inhabitants

-The first known inhabitants of Rackwick were Covenanters, religious prisoners on board a ship which sank in 1679 off Deerness.
+Though the Old Norse names of the surrounding hills indicate that Rackwick was known to islanders beforehand, the first known inhabitants of Rackwick were Covenanters.
+These were religious prisoners on board a ship which sank in 1679 off Deerness.
 200 Covenanters were lost but 47 escaped.
 Though most were rounded up, some hid in Orkney.
 Of these, three men, Thomson, Ritch, and Willison ended up in Rackwick.

 The first crofts to be built were Crowsnest, which was occupied by the Thomsons and had a circular kiln for drying oats and Scar, which was occupied by the Ritches.
 The building stone came from the fields or from the beach.